-The setting was the extremely low frequency (ELF) transmitting antenna built by the U.S. Navy near Clam Lake in Wisconsin [5-8].
-The test consisted of using three types of probes to measure step voltages and simulated body currents, once every month for 18 consecutive months, at 12 sites near the ELF antenna ground terminals, where such measurements could be made with relative ease.
+This study analyzes the data of a test conducted in 1987-1988 to address these questions [4].
+The setting was the extremely low frequency (ELF) transmitting antenna built by U.S. Navy near Clam Lake in Wisconsin [5-8].
+The test consisted of using three types of probes to measure step voltages and simulated body currents, once every month for 18 consecutive months, at 12 sites near the ELF antenna ground terminals, where such measurements can be made with relative ease.
 The grounding electrodes being tested were portions of the ELF antenna ground terminals, which include arrays of long wires buried 1.83 m (6 ft) below ground.
-The ELF antenna discharges 300 A of 76-Hz current into the ground at each of its ground terminals, and represented a steady signal source for this experiment.
+The ELF antenna discharges 300 A of 76-Hz current into the ground at each of its ground terminals, and represents a steady signal source for this experiment.

 The 12 sites were divided evenly among four soil types: loam, sand, gravel, and bog (standing water).
-The testing electrodes were of three types: a set of fixed 190-mm-long (7-1/2 in.) rods 12.7 mm (1/2 in.) in diameter, installed at the surface of the soil one meter from each other and left in place undisturbed for the duration of the testing; a set of portable 190-mm-long rods 12.7 mm in diameter, affixed at the end of a 1-m insulating spacer; and a set of portable round metallic disks 80 mm (3-1/8 in.) inadius [1, 3], similarly affixed at the end of a 1-m insulating spacer.
+The testing electrodes were of three types: a set of fixed 190-mm-long (71⁄2-in) rods 12.7 mm (1⁄2 in) in diameter, installed at the surface of the soil 1 m from each other and left in place undisturbed for the duration of the testing; a set of portable 190-mm-long rods 12.7 mm in diameter, affixed at the end of a 1-m insulating spacer; and a set of portable round metallic disks 80 mm in radius [1,3], similarly affixed at the end of a 1-m insulating spacer.
 The set of portable rod electrodes and the set of portable disk electrodes were installed temporarily each time the measurements were made, a few feet to the side of, and parallel to, the fixed rod electrodes.
 A man stood on the temporary electrodes while the measurements were being made to assure good contact with the earth, thus minimizing the contact resistance.
 The rod electrode was chosen because it appeared to be a good candidate to replace the flat disk that is conventionally used to simulate the human foot.
 The rod electrode is easier to use in the field and cuts through the surface layer, which is the source of problems when using disk electrodes.